 Kirill joined Watsi on October 21st, 2017.
-Two years ago, Kirill became the 3173rd member to automatically support a new Watsi patient every month.
-Since then, 2,783 more people have become monthly donors!
-Kirill's most recent donation traveled 8,500 miles to support Gilbert, a future pilot from Kenya, to fund mobility restoring knee surgery.
+Three years ago, Kirill became the 3173rd member to automatically support a new Watsi patient every month.
+Since then, 3,320 more people have become monthly donors!
+Kirill's most recent donation traveled 8,700 miles to support Megan, a newborn baby from Tanzania, to fund hydrocephalus treatment.

 Kirill has funded healthcare for 34 patients in 9 countries.